Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

     ```
     This signals that your package supports both dbt <Constant name="core"/> and <Constant name="fusion"/>. dbt Labs will use this release metadata to mark your package with a <Constant name="fusion"/>-compatible badge in dbt package hub.
 Packages without this will not have the <Constant name="fusion"/>-compatible badge displayed.

+2. Commit and push your changes to your repository.

+## Publish a new release

-2. Publish a new release of your package by merging your branch into main.
+1. After committing and pushing your changes, publish a new release of your package by merging your branch into main (or whatever branch you're using for your package).
-3. Update your `README` to note that the package is <Constant name="fusion"/>-compatible.
+2. Update your `README` to note that the package is <Constant name="fusion"/>-compatible.
-4. (Optional) Announce it in [#package-ecosystem on dbt Slack](https://getdbt.slack.com/archives/CU4MRJ7QB) if you’d like.
+3. (Optional) Announce it in [#package-ecosystem on dbt Slack](https://getdbt.slack.com/archives/CU4MRJ7QB) if you’d like.

 :::tip CI Fusion testing
 When possible, add a step to your CI pipeline that runs `dbtf build` or equivalent to ensure ongoing <Constant name="fusion"/> compatibility.